Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

-where $\mathbf{Z} \in\mathbb{R}^{BT \times C\times W\times H}$.
+where $\mathbf{Z} \in\mathbb{R}^{BT \times C\times W\times H}$, and $\psi_k$ denotes a 2D convolution operator with kernel size $k \times k$.
 Next, considering the \textit{local intensity smoothness} and \textit{spatial compactness} of small targets, we apply a simple $3\times3$ convolution to capture their local characteristics.
 Importantly, only linear operations are used in this step to remain consistent with the patch-based aggregation process in sparse component reconstruction (Eq.~\eqref{Eq:AGG}).
 It is worth noting that extensive empirical evidence from model-driven approaches suggests that incorporating locality-aware operators is effective in handling weak targets \cite{PR16MPCM}.

-An upsampling module \cite{chen2024convolutional} is applied immediately after each 2D linear residual block.
+An upsampling module \cite{chen2024convolutional} is applied immediately after each 2D sparse feature refinement block.
 To approximate the nonlinear suppression behavior of soft-thresholding operator and promote sparsity in the output, we apply a Sigmoid activation followed by a confidence-based hard thresholding.
 The final output is computed as:

 where \( \sigma(\cdot) \) denotes the Sigmoid function, \( \tau \in (0,1) \) is a confidence threshold, and \( \mathbb{I}[\cdot] \) is the indicator function that outputs 1 when the condition is true and 0 otherwise.
 This formulation softly maps activations to the confidence domain while enforcing sparsity through binary gating, effectively mimicking the nonlinear suppression behavior of soft-thresholding.
 The gating mechanism mimics soft-thresholding behavior and effectively suppresses weak activations, thereby reducing false positives in practical detection scenarios.